zrosin/Photo-Editor/README.md

 # Photo-Editor
-# Jacob Rails and Zach Rosin
+# Jacob Ralls and Zach Rosin

 ## Function
 Allows user to browse and edit photos.